pFarb/awesome-crypto-papers/README.md

 * [ChaCha20-Poly1305 Cipher Suites for Transport Layer Security (TLS)](https://tools.ietf.org/html/draft-ietf-tls-chacha20-poly1305-04) - IETF Draft of ciphersuite family, by Adam Langley et al.
 * [AES submission document on Rijndael](https://csrc.nist.gov/csrc/media/projects/cryptographic-standards-and-guidelines/documents/aes-development/rijndael-ammended.pdf#page=1) - Original Rijndael proposal by Joan Daemen and Vincent Rijmen.
 * [Ongoing Research Areas in Symmetric Cryptography](http://www.ecrypt.eu.org/ecrypt1/documents/D.STVL.3-2.5.pdf) - Overview of ongoing research in secret key crypto and hashes by ECRYPT Network of Excellence in Cryptology.
-* [The Galois/Counter Mode of Operation (GCM) ](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.694.695&rep=rep1&type=pdf) - Original paper introducing GCM, by by David A. McGrew and John Viega.
+* [The Galois/Counter Mode of Operation (GCM)](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.694.695&rep=rep1&type=pdf) - Original paper introducing GCM, by by David A. McGrew and John Viega.
-* [The Security and Performance of the
-Galois/Counter Mode (GCM) of Operation](https://eprint.iacr.org/2004/193.pdf) - Design, analysis and security of GCM, and, more specifically, AES GCM mode, by David A. McGrew and John Viega.
+* [The Security and Performance of the Galois/Counter Mode (GCM) of Operation](https://eprint.iacr.org/2004/193.pdf) - Design, analysis and security of GCM, and, more specifically, AES GCM mode, by David A. McGrew and John Viega.

 #### Cryptoanalysis